SmarterApp/SB_BIRT/irp/doc/req/SecureBrowserAPIspecification.md

 	`void browser.recorder.stopCapture()`

 1. R30. **Retrieve recording**.
 This method is called to retrieve base64 encoded audio data that was previously captured (or played back by the recorder).
 If the `END` event for audio capture includes the base64 encoded audio, then this call is optional.
-Note: If the event does not include the data, the testing application will be invoking this api directly in the callback for the `END` event.
+Note: If the event does not include the data, the testing application will be invoking this API directly in the callback for the `END` event.

 	`void  browser.recorder.retrieveAudio(function callback)`

-	`callback` is optional.
-If you specify this parameter, it should be a function that looks like this:
+	`callback` should be a function that looks like this:

 	` function(recordedAudio){...}`

-	null or undefined implies error retrieving audio.
+	null or undefined implies there was an error retrieving audio.

 1. R31. **Playback a recording**.
 This method is called to play back a recording made through the recorder at some prior time (even in a previous session of the browser) in an asynchronous manner.
 This API is optional if the browser supports HTML5 webaudio to play back encoded audio (encoded using the format specified in the `startcapture` call) obtained by a call to `retrieveAudio()`.
 The playback function is passed in the base64 audio string and a callback function.

-	`void browser.recorder.play(b64audio, callback)`
+	`void browser.recorder.play(b64audio, function callback)`

     The callback function is expecting the following events: